systemPipeR/systemPipeR.github.io/content/en/sp/spr/sp_run/step_reports.md

 ---
 title: "Generate Reports"
-date: "Last update: 03 June, 2022"
+date: "Last update: 06 June, 2022"
 type: docs
 weight: 7
 ---

 After the analysis, we often would like to generate some reports.
-In SPR, we provide two types of reports: technical report and text-enriched report.
+In SPR, we provide two types of reports: technical report and analysis report.
 Both of them would give you an interactive HTML file.

 ## Technical report